Questions are awesome, glad youʼre asking some!

 For me, Toastmasters is all about confidence and influence.
 I’ve seen men who have never been truly respected in their lives break down and weep at being applauded for their first speech.
 I’ve seen shy and insecure individuals blossom into leadership competence, delegating effectively and creating teams to accomplish things they never could have imagined.
 It’s amazing how much having a safe place to fail and grow will do for you.

-Myself, I have almost completed two Distinguished Toastmaster awards, and I’ve completed two full educational paths: Effective Coaching and Presentation Mastery.
-I’m also working through three more, so the grass doesn’t grow under my feet, haha.
+Myself, I have almost completed my Distinguished Toastmaster award, and I’ve completed four full educational paths, with a couple more in progress.
 I’ve also been highly involved in leadership, not only at the club level, but also in my district.
-I’ve been Area Director twice, and I’m currently a Division Director.
-I’m currently also a member of four clubs: Harbor Club, Shelton Community Club, Sound Advice Advanced, and Nerdmasters (which I helped charter).
+I’ve been Area Director twice, and a Division Director once, though I’m current on sabbatical from District leadership.
+I’m currently also an active member of three clubs: Bold & Blue, Sound Advice Advanced, and Nerdmasters (which I helped charter).

 I wasn’t joking when I said I’m obsessed.
 I highly recommend you check out a local club in your area (or drop in to visit one of my clubs -- we all meet online and you’re more than welcome) and see why for yourself.